Tc00k/BaseDialog/README.md

 # BaseDialog
-A starting point for pretty much all my SwiftDialog projects, easily adaptable
+A starting point for pretty much all my SwiftDialog projects, easily adaptable.
+Copy into a Jamf script or run standalone to see what it does and how to customize it.